Perrot State Park to hold centennial celebration Aug. 4

 The park in Trempealeau will celebrate its centennial on Aug.
 4 with a day of history programs, children's events, prairie hikes, and an opportunity for the public to share their memories of Perrot State Park.

 In 1685, Nicholas Perrot and his expedition team were working their way up the Mississippi River to establish alliances with local tribes and expand French interests in the fur trade market.
-They set up a small winter camp in this area, but the exact location of this trading post unfortunately is not recorded but excavations around Perrot Post have documented artifacts tied to the French.
+They set up a small winter camp in this area and left in the spring to continue upriver.
+In 1731, a trading post was established on what is believed to be the same site.
+The exact location of this trading post unfortunately is not recorded but excavations around Perrot Post have documented artifacts tied to the French.

 Today the park has grown to 1,270 acres and has 15 miles of hiking trails.
 Many of the trails take visitors up to the top of the bluffs and provide opportunities to enjoy scenic views of the Mississippi River valley.
 There is direct bicycle access from the campground to the Great River State Trail.
 The park's boat landing on the Trempealeau River provides access to Trempealeau Bay and the Mississippi River under a railroad bridge.
 There are 102 campsites and four walk-in group campsites.